Infor: History

 out from Malvern, Pennsylvania based Systems & Computer Technology Corp in June 2002, as Agilisys, when there were 1,300 customers of its process manufacturing ERP software.
 It grew through acquisitions backed by Golden Gate Capital and Summit Partners.

-With the addition of Infor Business Solutions AG in 2004, Agilisys changed name to Infor Global Solutions.
+With the addition of German company Infor Business Solutions AG in 2004, Agilisys changed name to Infor Global Solutions.
 It relocated headquarters from Alpharetta, Georgia to New York in 2012.

 Micro-verticals and cloud

 From 2010, Infor marketed "micro-verticals," which were versions of its software adapted for specific industries.
 It claimed these products were easier to implement than those of its competitors.

 Infor introduced an Amazon Web Services based product called CloudSuite in 2014.